nextauthjs/docs/docs/getting-started/introduction.md

 NextAuth.js is an open source project that is only possible [thanks to contributors](/contributors).

-If you would like to financially support the development of NextAuth, you can find more information on our [OpenCollective](https://opencollective.com/nextauth) page.
+If you would like to financially support the development of NextAuth.js, you can find more information on our [OpenCollective](https://opencollective.com/nextauth) page.

 ## Getting Started